spelunky-fyi/overlunky/docs/src/includes/_globals.md

 > Search script examples for [set_flag](https://github.com/spelunky-fyi/overlunky/search?l=Lua&q=set_flag)

 #### [Flags](#aliases) set_flag([Flags](#aliases) flags, int bit)<br/>
 Set a bit in a number.
-This doesn't actually change the bit in the entity you pass it, it just returns the new value you can use.<br/>
+This doesn't actually change the bit in the entity you pass it, it just returns the new value you can use.

 ### setflag